How to calculate profit margin: formula and examples

 Why do profit margins matter?

 Profit margins reveal your business's financial health by showing how much income you retain relative to expenses.
-They help you:
+Tracking them consistently helps you make informed decisions about pricing, spending, and growth.

-• set pricing: determine if your prices cover costs and deliver adequate returns
+- Set prices that cover costs and deliver adequate returns.

-• control costs: identify where spending cuts would have the biggest impact
+- Control costs by identifying where spending cuts would have the biggest impact.

-• secure funding: banks and investors examine margins when assessing loan or investment applications
+- Secure funding, as banks and investors examine margins when assessing loan or investment applications.

 Benefits of high profit margins for growth

-High profit margins typically mean a business can:
+High profit margins typically signal a business that can invest and adapt.
+Businesses with strong margins can:

-• attract investment: strong margins signal financial stability to lenders and investors
+- Attract investment, as healthy margins signal financial stability to lenders and investors.

-• reinvest in growth: more retained profit means more capital for expansion
+- Reinvest in growth, using more retained profit as capital for expansion.

 Compare your margins against industry benchmarks and competitors to spot trends and opportunities for improvement.